anujk1500/Anuj-/README.md

 [Brief Introduction - Remove this afterwards]

-I am a recent graduate with a profound interest in technology and a dedication to solving complex problems.
+Results-driven experienced IT Professional with a strong foundation in cybersecurity principles and practices.Solid background in threat analysis, risk management, and incident response.
+Proficient in implementing security measures, conducting vulnerability assessments, and utilizing SIEM tools to monitor and respond to security incidents.Sucessfully identified and resolved 50+ security vulnerabilities,implemented effective security measures that resulted in 30% decrease in cybersecurity incidents and conducted risk assessments for critical systems.Eager to contribute to a dynamic cybersecurity team to enhance organizational security posture and protect critical assets.
+Seeking to leverage skills and knowledge in a challenging cybersecurity role.

 ## Objective
 [Provide Objective - Remove this afterwards]]

-My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+My journey in Information Technology has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join Information Security Analyst, Cybersecurity Analyst or Security Operations Center (SOC) as a Tier 1 Analyst.

 ## Skills
 [Provide skills and associated project.
 Make sure to hyperlink the project - Remove this afterwards]]